bluzbrothers/StayHealthy.MonitorMe-Kata2024/Business/TeamsTopology.md

 # Team topology

+Team Topologies represents a modern method for designing organizational structures and team setups with the goal of enhancing software delivery and organizational efficiency.
+It presents a set of guidelines and models for shaping teams according to the requirements of the software architecture and the organization's objectives.
+By aligning team structures with the system architecture, Team Topologies encourages improved communication, cooperation, and independence among teams, leading to quicker delivery of top-notch software.
+This approach underscores the significance of establishing clear boundaries, roles, and duties within teams, while also fostering a culture of learning and ongoing enhancement.
+Ultimately, Team Topologies provides a framework for constructing adaptable, robust organizations capable of excelling in today's intricate and ever-changing software development environment.

 Based on the Team Topologies and the structure of MonitorMe we designed a team composition that consists of two stream-aligned teams and one platform team.
 Here's how the teams can be structured:

 <img src="./images/team-topology.png" />